wmorgan/dcos-docs/1.7/administration/installing/custom/gui.md

     ### DC/OS Environment Settings

     **Upstream DNS Servers**
     Specify a comma-separated list of DNS resolvers for your DC/OS cluster nodes.
 Set this parameter to the most authoritative nameservers that you have.
 If you want to resolve internal hostnames, set it to a nameserver that can resolve them.
 If you have no internal hostnames to resolve, you can set this to a public nameserver like Google or AWS.
 In the example file above, the <a href="https://developers.google.com/speed/public-dns/docs/using" target="_blank">Google Public DNS IP addresses (IPv4)</a> are specified (`8.8.8.8` and `8.8.4.4`).
+If Google DNS is not available in your country, you can replace the Google DNS servers `8.8.8.8` and `8.8.4.4` with your local DNS servers.

     *Caution:* If you set this parameter incorrectly you will have to reinstall DC/OS.
 For more information about service discovery, see this [documentation][2].